absmartly/flutter-sdk/README.md

 ### Using a Custom Event Logger

-The A/B Smartly SDK can be instantiated with an event logger used for all contexts.
+The A/B Smartly Flutter SDK can be instantiated with an event logger used for all contexts.
 In addition, an event logger can be specified when creating a particular context, in the `[CONTEXT_CONFIG_VARIABLE]`.